 It is impossible to understand the cultures of the West without some knowledge of classical mythology.
 Not only are some myths wildly entertaining, they permeate popular imagination and life to this day.
 This course focuses on the evidence from ancient Greece and Rome but may also include material from other traditions.
 Class discussion will explore some of the overarching themes contained within the myths themselves and also how these stories have influenced modern culture through literature and art.
 At the same time, students will have a chance to observe how the treatment of different myths changes from author to author, thus revealing what issues were important to the people who told them.
 This course fulfils a core course requirement for the major.
 No prerequisite.
 Offered every year.

 The use of language constitutes one of the defining characteristics of our species.
 This course provides an introduction to the academic field devoted to the scientific study of this distinctly human faculty, linguistics, by offering a survey of the basic terms and concepts that make up its main subfields, including phonetics, phonology, morphology, syntax, semantics and pragmatics.
 In addition, we will explore in some depth the ways in which different languages have changed and evolved over time, with a special focus on the ones that, like English, belong to the Indo-European family.
 The course will include lectures and discussions, readings from two textbooks and regular research reports.
 Students from all language backgrounds are welcome.
-No prerequisites.
-This course can be counted toward the Classics major as well as toward the interdisciplinary Track III of the MLL major as explained in the Course Catalog.
+This course can be counted toward the classics major as well as toward the MLL track III major, as explained in the Course Catalog.
+No prerequisite.
 Offered every three years.

 In this course we will explore ancient drama as an art form that is deeply rooted in the specific historical context where it originated and yet continues to resonate powerfully with audiences all over the world today.
 Readings will be taken from the works of such famous playwrights as Aeschylus, Sophocles, Euripides, Aristophanes, Menander, Plautus, Terence and Seneca.
 The scope and format of the course will vary.
 Thus the course may take the shape of a chronological survey or focus on a particular type of play, cultural period or theme.
 This course can be counted towards fulfillment of the major.
 No prerequisite.
 Offered occasionally.